Click the links below to navigate to different sections of this page:

 - Public school districts

-- Non-district independent Charter schools
+- Non-district 2(R) charter schools

 - County Children with Disability Education Boards (CCDEB)

 - State schools: Wisconsin Center for Blind and Visually Impaired and Wisconsin School for the Deaf

 Wisconsin Public schools will submit Roster data via the WISEdata system for all students, excluding some uncommon WISEdata situations:

 Students attending schools within the Department of Corrections (DOC)

 Students attending schools within the Department of Health Services (DHS)